prody/ProDy/doc/apps/index.rst

 .. _prody-apps:

-Structure and Dynamics Analysis
+ProDy Applications
 ===============================================================================

-Following applications are available for structure and dynamics analysis, and also for testing your ProDy installation:
+Following applications are designed for structure and dynamics analysis:

 .. toctree::
    :maxdepth: 1